 When you open the app, it will show you all the images and videos stored on your camera app.
 So, go to Library at the bottom-right of the screen so you can select the Screenshots folder.

 Step 3.
-Open the image and scan it
+Open the image

 Once you’re in the Screenshots folder, tap the image with the QR code and tap the Lens icon at the bottom.
 The scanner will read the QR code and take you to the embedded data.